danielfjofreb/danielfjofreb/README.md

 - 👋 Hi, I’m @danielfjofreb
 - 👀 I’m interested in web programming, videogames, music (and DAWs)
-- 🌱 I’m currently learning xamarin
+- 🌱 I’m currently learning xamarin, javascript

 <!---
 danielfjofreb/danielfjofreb is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.